-Within five (5) business days of ARL's acceptance of the letter agreement, ALX shall make a non-refundable $3,000 cash payment to ARL.
-During the period of forty-five (45) days from ARL's acceptance of this letter agreement (the "Due Diligence period") ALX shall have the exclusive right to conduct due diligence on the Project, at its sole discretion and expense.
+Within five (5) business days of ARL's acceptance of the letter agreement, ALX made a non-refundable $3,000 cash payment to ARL.
+During the period of forty-five (45) days from ARL's acceptance of this letter agreement (the "Due Diligence period") ALX had the exclusive right to conduct due diligence on the Project, at its sole discretion and expense.

-ALX and ARL have agreed to settle the terms of a definitive agreement incorporating the terms and conditions of the letter agreement within a 45-day period following the conclusion of ALX’s due diligence.
-The definitive agreement will provide ALX the option to earn up to an 80% interest in the Project over a four (4) year period from the effective date of the definitive agreement in consideration for: (a) cash payments totaling $150,000, (b) the issuance of common shares of ALX to ARL totaling 1,500,000 common shares; and (c) ALX incurring eligible expenditures totaling $1,250,000 with respect to the Project, as further described below.
+ALX and ARL agreed to settle the terms of a definitive agreement incorporating the terms and conditions of the letter agreement within a 45-day period following the conclusion of ALX’s due diligence.
+The definitive agreement was executed on February 18, 2021 and will provide ALX the option to earn up to an 80% interest in the Project over a four (4) year period from the effective date of the definitive agreement in consideration for: (a) cash payments totaling $150,000, (b) the issuance of common shares of ALX to ARL totaling 1,500,000 common shares; and (c) ALX incurring eligible expenditures totaling $1,250,000 with respect to the Project, as further described below.

 ALX can initially earn at its option a 51% interest in the Project (the "First Option"), by meeting the following schedule of conditions:

-- Within five (5) days of the later of (a) execution of the Definitive Agreement by both parties and (b) ALX's receipt of required acceptance from the TSX Venture Exchange (“TSXV”) for the issuance of common shares and consent to the Definitive Agreement, ALX shall make a $12,000 cash payment and issue 250,000 common shares to ARL;
+- Within five (5) days of the later of (a) execution of the Definitive Agreement by both parties and (b) ALX's receipt of required acceptance from the TSX Venture Exchange (“TSXV”) for the issuance of common shares and consent to the Definitive Agreement, ALX made a $12,000 cash payment and issued 250,000 common shares to ARL;

 - On or before December 31, 2021, ALX shall make a $25,000 cash payment and issue an additional 250,000 common shares to ARL;